-Is your New Year’s Resolution getting fit?
-Think twice about the expensive gym subscription that locks you in for a year and ends up being barely used.
-Instead take up (free) walking, jogging or cycling and check out your (much cheaper) public swimming pool.
+Is your New Year’s Resolution to be healthy?
+Think twice about the expensive gym membership that locks you in for a year and ends up being barely used.
+Instead, take up (free) cycling, jogging, and walking, and check out your (much cheaper) public swimming pool.

 9) Have a money meeting

 Never know where your money goes?
-Put a monthly meeting with yourself in the calendar when you will go through your income and spending.
-Keeping track lets you budget for the important things in life!
+Plan a monthly meeting with yourself when you will go through your income and spending.
+Planning will help you to budget for the important things in life!

 10) Keep track of insurance renewals

-Mark on the 2017 calendar the renewal dates for car and home insurance and when any fixed-rate fuel deals come to an end.
-A fortnight before each date, make sure to shop around and switch provider if you can get a better deal.
+Mark on your 2018 Calendar the renewal dates for car and home insurance, and when any fixed-rate fuel deals reach an end.
+A fortnight before each date, make sure to shop around and switch provider if you have a better deal.

 11) Save for a holiday, don't buy on credit

-Tempted by all those summer holiday ads that pop up from January onwards?
-Instead of buying now on credit, start saving regularly and then look for last-minute bargains nearer the time.
+Tempted by all those summer holiday offers that pop up from January onwards?
+Instead of buying now on credit, start saving regularly and buy a last-minute bargain.

 - You and Your Money – free personal finance course on OpenLearn